TakahiroFujitaSJB/portfolioV2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## It's online using Firebase!
+Access it now!

+This website is deployed online using Firebase: https://portfolio-b9eb3.web.app/

 ## How launch locally

-This website is deployed online using Firebase (https://portfolio-b9eb3.web.app/) but in case you wish to run locally, in the project directory, you can run:
+In case you wish to run locally, in the project directory, you can run:

 ### `npm start`